nopnop2002/esp-idf-mdns/README.md

 ![screen-host](https://user-images.githubusercontent.com/6020549/226932565-e91a808d-113d-4802-81b9-aaec2df34d75.jpg)

-# Name resolution by service name
+# IP address resolution by service name
 To find the IP address, you need to know the service name.
 Multiple hosts with the same service name are allowed within the network.
 If you give two nodes the same service name, they can find each other.